 Who is broadcasting the 2022 Olympics?

 With cable TV, you can turn to any of these channels to watch.
 But without cable, how do you watch the Olympics?
 We’ve got you covered.
 Here’s where you can watch the Olympics live, and how you can stream the 2021 games.

 Watching the Olympics on TV without cable TV

 The easiest place to watch the core NBC coverage is on your TV with a digital TV antenna.
-Digital antennas start at $9.99 for this basic version and get more expensive for further range.
+Digital antennas start at really affordable versions like this one and get more expensive for further range.
 If you live in a or near a big city, odds are you can get a strong signal for this one-time, low cost without cable.
 Plus, once you have it, you can watch all of your local channels with the same antenna and no subscription cost.
 Digital antennas pick up channels like NBC, CBS, ABC, and Fox.

 Where I live in Ventura, California, the NBC signal is not strong enough for my TVs, so I’m stuck with streaming options.
 Lucky for me, and many others, streaming the Olympics is also quite easy.

 Stream live Olympic coverage from TV networks

 SlingTV starts at $20 per month, but to get NBC and the Olympics you’ll need Sling Blue, which costs $25 per month.
 Accounts come with a 7-day free trial, so you can get much of the Olympics without paying a cent before deciding if SlingTV makes sense for you.
 Check it out here.

 While we are talking live TV, we can’t ignore Hulu.
 While Hulu is more often referred to as a streaming competitor to Netflix, there is a Hulu + Live TV option that brings the Olympics to your screens.
 With Hulu, you get access to an extensive library of streaming movies and TV shows, and an upgraded account with live TV is $39.99 per month after a free week trial.
 Learn more here.